BiodiversityDataScienceCorp/2024_Group3/output/README.md

 ## This is our output directory

-This file includes are output images including our occurrence map, current SDM, and future SDM
+This file includes our output images including our occurrence map, current SDM, and future SDM